-Specific sites will have appropriate signs on display to warn site visitors of potential hazards associated with surface soil contamination, conforming to ANSI Z 53.1 and AFP 88-40.
+Specific sites will have appropriate signs on display to warn site visitors of potential hazards associated with surface soil contamination, conforming to ANSI Z 53.1 and Unified Facilities Criteria 3-120-01 (Air Force Sign Standard), which supersedes AFP 88-40 (Sign Standards).

 In 2003, Travis AFB placed signs at all WABOU sites with LUCs.
 In 2006, the base placed signs at SS016 and the soil portion of SD033.
 Sites SS015, ST032, and SD037 did not receive signage because of incompatibilities with safe vehicle or aircraft operations.
-Appendix B (Photographs) presents photographs taken during the 2010 inspection that show the signs that have been posted at LUC sites.
+Appendix B (Photographs) presents photographs taken during the 2011 inspection that show the signs that have been posted at LUC sites.